HenriqueBBrum/Pre-filtering-Simulator/README.md

 ## Install Dependencies

 The simulator is written in Python.
-Python 3.10.12 was used for development.
+Python 3.12.3 was used for development.

-Install the required Python libraries:
+Create a venv  and install the required Python libraries:

 ```bash
 pip install -r requirements.txt